 Ensures the safe maintenance and repair of medical equipment and systems.

-Configures, tests, and commissions medical devices (e.g., patient monitors, infusion pumps, ventilators) for connectivity with the EHR.
+Configures, tests, troubleshoots, repairs, and commissions medical devices and systems (e.g., patient monitors, infusion pumps, ventilators, etc.) to ensure they are operating safely, effectively, and efficiently in order to integrate with the new HIS.

-Tests, calibrates, troubleshoots, repairs and upgrades medical equipment and systems (e.g., IV Pumps, ECG Machines, Ventilators, Patient monitoring equipment, infant incubators) to ensure it is operating safely, effectively and efficiently.
+Participate in HIS related testing and readiness activities, including technical and clinical validation of biomedical device functionality within the new system

+Assist in identifying, documenting, and resolving issues related to device interoperability and HIS connectivity.

+Provide on-site technical support during key HIS implementation milestones, such as training, cutover, and go-live.

 Carries out preventative maintenance routines, inspections and evaluations using a variety of test equipment and tools such as safety analyzers, conductivity meters, oscilloscopes, multi-meters and defibrillator testers to ensure medical equipment is in proper working order

 Support of networked medical devices and associated network system infrastructure.